Towe-el/backend/README.md

 ## Folder Structure

-### credentials/
-Contains the Google Cloud service account key file (service-account.json)

 ### DataProcess/
 Dataset and scripts to process data before uploading to MongoDB.

-These files need to be
+These files are independent to the backend services.
+All of them are tested locally.